certificate best dentist in Mumbai

 The treatment protocol recommended for Cancer Affected Jaw is CAJTeeth™

-Oral cancers are curable with a nearly normal quality of life after the treatment if treated in time.
-Most of the oral cancers were removed with surgery and then reconstructed.
-In advanced stages of oral cancers, surgery may still attempt called salvage surgery.
-The surgery aims to get the best possible chance for survivability with good quality of life.
+Oral cancers are curable with a nearly normal quality of life after treatment if treated on time.
+Most oral cancers are removed with surgery and then reconstructed.
+In advanced stages of oral cancer, surgery may still be called salvage surgery.
+The surgery aims to get the best possible chance for survivability with a good quality of life.

 Cancer-affected jaw surgery with full mouth rehabilitation.
 Based on the prognosis and quality of life, surgery is planned and executed with the help of the expertise of an Oral Cancer and Rehabilitative Surgeon.
 Sometimes, pre-or post-treatment radiation therapy or chemotherapy is recommended.